-Information about the assurance undertaking
+Information about the assurance undertaking Information about the commitment

-- (a)1.
-The name of the undertaking and its legal form - (a)2.
-The name of the Member State in which the head office and, where appropriate, the agency or branch concluding the contract is situated - (a)3.
+- (a) 1.
+The name of the undertaking and its legal form - (a) 2.
+The name of the Member State in which (a) 5.
+Term of the contract the head office and, where appropriate. the agency or branch concluding the contract is situated - (a) 3.
 The address of the head office and, where appropriate, of the agency or branch concluding the contract